eric-net/eric-net/README.md

-### <div align="left"> NET developer 🚀</div>
+## <div align="left"> NET Developer</div>

 ![banner](https://yourratio.co.uk/wp-content/uploads/2024/04/Ratio-Microsoft-Azure-.jpeg)

-- As a creative & passionate developer, and fast learner with new skills and cutting edge skills in detail and high quality.
+As a creative & passionate developer, and fast learner with new skills and cutting edge skills in detail and high quality.
-- I have a great interest in Back-end Web Development Services.
+I have a great interest in Back-end Web Development Services.
 With great self-taught ability, analytical criteria, aptitude for learning new technologies related to   A Cloud infrastructure, testing and DevOps.
 I am a person who always learns from colleagues, experiences in a work team, either to improve communication or soft skills

-- 🐺 Currently learning Audio Designer, Rust, Math & Electronic Technologies.⛩️
+Currently learning Audio Designer, Math & DevsecOps Technologies.

--  Development and testing of applications in Net Framework.
+Development and testing of applications in Net Framework.

--  Application streaming.
--  Software updates, technical documentation management.
+Software updates, technical documentation management.

-- 💬 Ask me about DevOps development, Motion Graphics, Rust, FrontEnd Technologies...
+### Tecnologies:
 ✅ Windows | Nmap | Rust

 ✅ Linux | Bash | Nginx